zkyredstart/LLaVA-NPU/README.md

 ## LLaVA-NPU: Run LLaVA on a NPU device, e.g., Ascend 910B

-In this project, we transfer the LLaVA from CUDA device to a NPU device.
+In this project, we transfer the LLaVA from the CUDA device to the NPU device.
 If you think our project helpful, give our project a star.
 Thanks for your support!

 ### Change history
 [2024-08-15]: We create the project and update the source code.